levidavis111/ios-structs-classes-lab/README.md

 b.
 Add a method to `Book` called `isGood` that returns `true` if its rating is greater than or equal to 7

+//a.
+Create a struct called `Book` that has properties `title`, `author` and `rating`, of type `String`, `String`, and `Double` respectively.
+Create some instances of `Book`.

+struct Book {

+var title: String
+var author: String
+var rating: Double

+}

+var book1 = Book(title: "Go Tell it On the Mountain", author: "James Baldwin", rating: 8.5) var book2 = Book(title: "The Sympathizer", author: "Viet Thanh Nguyen", rating: 9)

+//b.
+Add a method to `Book` called `isGood` that returns `true` if its rating is greater than or equal to 7

+struct Book {

+var title: String
+var author: String
+var rating: Double

+func isGood() -> Bool {

+if rating >= 7 {
+return true
+}
+else {
+return false
+}
+}
+}

+var book1 = Book(title: "Go Tell it On the Mountain", author: "James Balwdin", rating: 8.5) var book2 = Book(title: "The Sympathizer", author: "Viet Thanh Nguyen", rating: 9)

+book1.isGood()

 ## Question 8